furqanamin/bring-it/README.md

 is the company’s charge where as 4% will be given to the traveller.
 5. The company will also post some popular selling products on high sales on the application.

+## How to Use

+Since this website is built on Django.
+You will require Python 3 with django framework installed.
+After making sure you have them.
+You can use the following command in the directory of the repo to run it.

+`python manage.py runserver`